 Sonos provides basic STD insurance at no cost to you.

 Your Sonos disability benefits will coordinate with the Sonos salary continuation plan and any state disability benefits available.
-You’ll be responsible for filing any claims directly with New York Life (or Lincoln Financial in 2024).
+You’ll be responsible for filing any claims directly with Lincoln Financial.
 All disability leave requests should be communicated to the Human Resources Department as soon as possible.

 Sonos provides basic LTD insurance at no cost to you.
 However, because your coverage is company paid, basic LTD benefits are always taxable.